wikoutama46-lang/olist_analysis/README.md

 3. Which customer segments generate the highest Customer Lifetime Value (LTV) based on order and payment history?
 4. What is the Cancellation Rate (CR) by seller, product category, and order period?

+### Key Findings

+1. Home Comfort became the category with the highest GMV and showed strong growth from 2017 to 2018 ([See details](#1-high-customer-interest-in-home-comfort-products)).

+2. In most cities with the highest AOV, credit card transactions had a higher average order value ([See details](#2-customers-prefer-credit-cards-for-transactions)).

+3. Customers using credit cards had the highest LTV compared to other payment methods ([See details](#3-customers-using-credit-cards-have-higher-lifetime-value)).

+4. The Cancellation Rate was relatively low and stable throughout the analysis period ([See details](#4-product-category-growth-and-stable-cancellation-rates)).

 ## Data Structure Overview

 ![ERD](/image/ERD.png)